jsnbly/milestone4/Readme.md

 - Request form so the customer can request custom work
 - Image Upload Fuction so the customer can send their ideas to the admin
 - Pre Check out Calculator so the customer can be quoted prior to purchase
-- Admin Panel so admin update elements of the site
+- Admin Panel so admin update elements of the site such as contacts to the site
 - Blog style app built into portfolio so admin can update the portfolio page dynamically
 - Navbar/Footer/Social Media Links
 - Ecommerce fuctions with Stripe payment API Built in